ChE-437 / 4 credits

 Teaching methods

-The course will be held under the form of lectures also featuring the treatment of examples, the discussion of case studies and exercises.
+The course will be held under the form of lectures also featuring the treatment of examples, the discussion of case studies and some exercises.

 Expected student activities